roberttwomey/DSC180A-Quantifying-Style/README.md

 ## Introduction

-Artists’ work is often described in terms of distinct phases clustering thematic and aesthetic approaches (for instance Picasso’s Blue Period), and art historians narrate the evolution of individual style (for instance Mondrian’s passage from representational landscapes to pure
+Art works are often described in terms of distinct phases clustering thematic and aesthetic approaches (for instance Picasso’s Blue Period), and art historians narrate the evolution of individual style (for instance Mondrian’s passage from representational landscapes to pure